 How much faster will it make me?

-We did most of our recent testing at the San Diego Low Speed Wind Tunnel (including some mishaps)
+We did most of our recent testing at the San Diego Low Speed Wind Tunnel:

 You can see those results here:

-In the end, a Sōr disc delivers you a revolution in aerodynamics - lightweight stable speed.
+The result is a Sōr disc delivers a revolution in aerodynamics - lightweight stable speed.